On location in Troy for HBO’s The Gilded Age | Photo courtesy of the Hudson Valley Film Commission

 Many pickup days—additional shots taken to augment previously recorded sequences—were added for The Green Veil in the Hudson Valley.
 This TV mini-series starring John Leguizamo used Dutchess County destinations to replicate the 1950s.
 Sites included the Historic Village Diner and St. John’s Church in Red Hook, and the Old Rhinebeck Aerodrome.

 HBO continues its historic run of projects in the Hudson Valley with The Gilded Age.
 Mark Ruffalo spent an entire year in the region for I Know This Much Is True, while The Undoing, starring Nicole Kidman, filmed at iconic landmarks.
 Fans of Downton Abbey should put this series on their radar—it’s a historical drama produced by the same creator, Julian Felowes.
 The Gilded Age follows the industrial boom of New York City in the 1880s.
 It was originally announced for NBC/Universal, but later moved to HBO.
-It stars Cynthia Nixon, Carrie Coon, and Christine Baranski in principal roles.
+It stars Cynthia Nixon, Carrie Coon, and Christine Baranski in principal roles, and began airing January 24, 2022.

 The production filmed scenes in Troy with plenty of local background actors in glamorous period-accurate costuming.
 Many local sites have connections to this era, including Hutton Brickyards in Kingston and The Collar Factory Lofts, just around the corner from filming in Troy.